 Robotic Force Compliance End Effectors

 Robotic Force Compliance devices allow you to automate processes and give an industrial robot a "human" touch.
 Their moving element (stroke) allows the process equipment to maintain contact with a part's surface with a specific force.
 This technology is a closed-loop system that works independently of the robot arm.
 Unlike, force torque sensors, this device does not have to move the mass of the robot arm.
 Instead, it only deals with the weight on the end of the moving element.
 That makes this robotic force compliance devices faster, more accurate, precise, and easier to use than other equipment on the market.
 Make sure that each tool has absolute calibration (artificial conditioning) which guarantees a constant process for multiple cells (roll-out) or spare devices all over the world.
-This is critical when dealing with material removal applications (grinding, sanding, deburring, weld shaving) where consistency (repeatability) is key to achieving a beautiful surface finish.
+This is critical when dealing with surface finishing applications (grinding, sanding, deburring, weld shaving) where consistency (repeatability) is key to achieving a beautiful surface finish.

 Active Compliant Technology

-Automated Active Compliant Tools utilize internal closed-loop, feedback control along with internal force, acceleration and position sensors to accurately apply the desired force to the your part.
+Automated Active Compliant Tools utilize internal closed-loop, feedback control along with internal force, acceleration and position sensors to accurately apply the desired force to your part.
 Accurate force is maintained over complex contours, in any orientation.
 Just tell it what force you want and an Active tool will apply it up, down, or any orientation in between.
 Active compliance must be set by the user and will vary for each application process.
 It is commonly set up via software programming of the servo joints and uses sensors (vision sensors, force sensors, torque sensors, etc.).
 This family of compliance methods is aiming for better flexibility in the manufacturing process.